nk-gears/nkdews.me/content/posts/2021-10-17-mobile-development-setup.md

-# Mobile Development environment Setup pitfalls
+# Mobile Development Setup - Pitfalls/Challenges

 Mobile app development may not be that much complex today as we have enough tools targeting multiple platform and devices.
 But the setting up the environment has been still frustrating considering the ever growing dependencies.